isabdch/to-do-list/README.md

 - ### JavaScript

-  To give real interactivity to the whole website.
-I used JSON with localStorage to save the data in the browser storage.
+  I learned how to use localStorage and made this project to practice.
+So I used JSON with localStorage to save the data in the browser storage.

 ## Status